top of page

 He's worked alongside master storytellers, of numerous disciplines, to help hold government accountable, shed light on injustices and document undercovered communities.

 Will studied creative writing and English literature at Kent State University.
 He also has lectured on writing and multimedia at the Walter Cronkite Journalism School at Arizona State University.
-He currently works for The Wall Street Journal.
+He currently works for The Wall Street Journal and as an ajunct professor at Arizona State University.

 He enjoys photography, film, hiking, cycling and walking his dog, Arlo.
 He's also an avid reader of non-fiction and creative non-fiction.